 A poem I found on Literary Mama which goes a long way to getting into words a trapped feeling motherhood can give me.
-Of feeling restless and angry at being stuck at home with two small kids, but then wanting to make the choice for that again and again.
+Of feeling restless and frustrated at being stuck at home with two small kids, but then wanting to make the choice for that again and again.

 deep hurts and things longed for.